 Are you going to use this information to try to get me to donate money?

 While we eventually hope to start another initiative to fundraise from the broad community for programs and scholarships that help our students, we aren't interested in building a group of donors.
 We're interested in connecting you back to the SRU in a different way, to keep you in the loop of what's happening, and to invite you to join us for select events, including our growing, end-of-year celebration, A Night OUT.
 We're also interested in giving current LGBTQ+ and allied students opportunities to meet and talk with others similar to them and who have traversed societal prejudices to become contributing, successful members of society.

 Okay!
 You've convinced me.
 How do I join one of these groups?

-Send an email to firstname.lastname@example.org and let them know if you would like to be added to the "LGBT+" group or the "LGBT+ Ally" group.
+Send an email to firstname.lastname@example.org and let them know if you would like to be added to the "LGBTQ+" group or the "LGBTQ+ Ally" group.
 In the email, you also should include your full name and the year you graduated from SRU.
 And it's as straightforward and easy as that!